TrautsNottus/trautsnottus.github.io/_docs/getting-started/FAQs.md

 {% include faq.html explain="How do I find out **what’s new** in SIMS?" %}

-To learn about what new SIMS features and enhancements, see the [What's new](../whats-new/) article.
+To learn about new features and enhancements, see the [What's new](../whats-new/) article.

 {% include faq-end.html  %}